AndreFBM/Software-Engineering-Project/README.md

 # My Drive README
 This is the main README file for the My Drive project.

+The goal of this project was to develop a structure similar to a Google Drive app in a smaller scale.

-As of today, 22:03 04/03/2016, the version of the repository contains the following structure:
+This repository contains the following structure:

     .
     |__ info